awsdocs/aws-ruby-developer-guide/doc_source/s3-example-bucket-cors.rst

 This example assumes:

-* You have set the credentials in the AWS credentials profile file and named the file :code:`david`.
+* You have set the credentials in the AWS credentials profile file and the profile is named :code:`david`.
 * Your bucket is named :code:`doc-sample-bucket`.

 .. _aws-ruby-sdk-s3-example-bucket-cors-config: